richardangell/pitci/docs/source/quick-start.rst

 --------------------

 ``pitci`` allows the user to generate intervals about predictions when using tree based models.
-Conformal intervals are the underlying technqiue that make this possible.
-Inductive conformal intervals learn an expected interval width at a given confidence level (``alpha``) from a calibration dataset and then this interval is applied to new examples when making predictions.
+Conformal intervals are the underlying technqiue that makes this possible.
+Here we use *inductive* conformal intervals learn an expected interval width at a given confidence level (``alpha``) from a calibration dataset and then this interval is applied to new examples when making predictions.

-The above is the most basic conformal predictor implemented in ``pitci`` referred to as the ``Absolute Error Conformal Predictor`` as it uses the absolute error between response and predictions on the caibration dataset as the set of values from which the baseline interval will be calculated by selecting the ``alpha`` quantile.
-The approach being if we see ``alpha`` % of the absolute errors on the calibration sample less than `x`; then we expect the unseen response to fall within plus or minus `x` of our predictions ``alpha`` % of the time going forwards.
-Note that this approach produces the same interval for every prediction, so may not be especially useful in practice.
+The above is the most basic conformal predictor implemented in ``pitci`` referred to as the ``Absolute Error`` predictors.
+They use the absolute error between response and predictions on the caibration dataset as the set of values from which the baseline interval will be calculated, by selecting the ``alpha`` quantile.
+The approach being if we see ``alpha`` % of the absolute errors on the calibration sample less than x; then we expect the unseen response to fall within plus or minus x of our predictions ``alpha`` % of the time going forwards.
+This approach produces the same interval for every prediction, so may not be especially useful in practice.

 Instead we often want the prediction intervals to vary based off the input data. ``pitci`` also implements scaled conformal intervals whereby the baseline intervals are shrunk